Ten Years Anniversary (Part 2 of 2)

 1. “Be a better version of myself.
 Find what “enough” means for me.”

-1. “Better” = conscientious, unpredictable, mindful, introspective, resolute but not brute, and fore-sighted but not short-sighted.
+1. “Better” = conscientious, unpredictable-by-others, mindful, introspective, resolute but not brute, and fore-sighted but not short-sighted.

 2. “Enough” = contentment, without contempt.